RULES & REGULATIONS

 22. SOLICITATION.
 Absent written consent from GP, which may be withheld or withdrawn at any time, Guest shall not, in or on any part of the Resort to which guest does not have a right of exclusive use: (a) solicit orders for sale or distribution of any merchandise, service, or other matter whatsoever, (b) exhibit any sign, placard, banner, notice or other written material on or outside the Site, except as permitted under the rental agreement, (c) distribute any circular, booklet, handbill, or other material, except for activities as approved in writing by GP; (d) solicit contribution or membership for any purpose.

 23. TRASH; RECYCLING.
 Guests shall dispose of all trash in approved garbage containers.
 Guests shall not generate more waste than typical of the routine Guest use (e.g., limit trash to one container per week, no disposal of furniture, equipment, or other materials that do not fit within the trash can).
-Guests shall pay charges incurred by the resort for trash generated by the Guest that exceeds that allowed in a Rental Agreement, or which is deemed excessive for a day or Cottage use.
+Guests shall pay charges incurred by the resort for trash generated by the Guest that exceeds that allowed in a Rental Agreement (one trash can/week), or which is deemed excessive for a day or Cottage use.
 Guest shall use good faith efforts to recycle all recyclable materials in compliance with applicable recyclable policies.
-Guests shall not deposit any hazardous waste or chemical within the Resort.
+Guests shall not deposit any hazardous waste or chemicals within the Resort.
 Guests shall respect the Resort and use good faith, reasonable efforts to keep areas of common use in neat and clean condition.

 24. ABANDONED VEHICLES.
 Parking of partially wrecked, inoperative, unlicensed, unsightly, or junk motor vehicles on any Site or in the Resort is prohibited.
 The Resort reserves the right to remove any abandoned vehicles at the Guest’s sole expense; and, in entering onto Resort property, Guest authorizes the same and releases the Resort from any liability therefore.